Next time someone asks me for honeymoon ideas err— in terms of where to go, that is—I would wholeheartedly recommend Campania.

 How to reach

-Trains run from Solerno to Pompeii Stazione from which Pompeii Scavi is a 20-minute walk.
+Trains run from Solerno to Pompeii Stazione from which Pompeii Scavi or the ruins is a 20-minute walk.
 No need to buy tickets in advance.

 Day 3: Capri